kaamiiaar/Automated-Irrigation-Demo/README.md

 #### Data Collection
 Leveraging ESP8266 for real-time data acquisition from various sensors.
 #### Cloud Integration
-Sending sensor data to a cloud-based database (000webhost.com is used as host to view the demo file; localhost could be used alternatively).
+Sending sensor data to a cloud-based database (000webhost.com is used as host to view the demo file).
 #### Automated Irrigation
 Triggering irrigation processes when soil moisture falls below a set threshold.